nisa-nz/admins/README.md

 #### 3. Code of Conduct

-# 1. Admin entrance and exit assessment forms
+# 1. adminLogs

-update this with airtable form directions and anything else
+> a log of all current and previous nisa admins

 # 2. Constitution